 Resident Island Dance Theatre

 With fresh and inventive kinetic explorations of space, time, action, and gesture, choreographer Chung-An Chang’s RIDT perform emotionally charged and socially engaged works that disrupt limitations and challenge society’s expectations.
-This outstanding company, based in Taiwan’s rural south, performs works rooted in the power of the human body and spirit.
+This outstanding physically inclusive company, based in Taiwan’s rural south, performs works rooted in the power of the human body and spirit.

 Founded and directed by maverick choreographer Chung-An Chang, Resident Island Dance Theatre is one of few professional theaters outside of Taiwan’s capital city, Taipei, to tour abroad, collaborate internationally with contemporary dance makers, and to integrate non-traditional dancers into its company.
 Among other engagements, RIDT has performed at London’s Unlimited Festival, Edinburgh Fringe, Istanbul Fringe, Avignon’s OFF Festival, and at the Internationale Tanzmesse NRW in Germany.